-Patients' Rights:
+Patients' Rights

 - 1. The right to considerate and respectful care. - 2.
-The right to information about the patient management program. - 3.
-The right to relevant, current, and understandable information concerning your medication therapy and treatment from pharmacists and other direct caregivers. - 4.
-The right to information related to your specific drug therapy, including possible adverse side effects and drug interactions. - 5.
-The right to information about the patient management program, before and during treatment, and the right to refuse a recommended treatment or care plan. - 6.
-The right to competent counseling from the pharmacist, to help you understand your medications and use them correctly. - 7.
-The right to the name and job title of all program staff members, and the right to speak with a staff member's supervisor. - 8.
-The right to reasonable privacy of personal health information, which will be shared with the patient management program only in accordance with state and federal law. - 9.
-The right to administrative information regarding changes in, or termination of, the patient management program. - 10.
+The right to relevant, current, and understandable information concerning your medication therapy and treatment from pharmacists and other direct caregivers. - 3.
+The right to information related to your specific drug therapy, including possible adverse side effects and drug interactions. - 4.
+The right to speak to, or receive counseling from the pharmacist to help you understand your medication, appropriate use, and patient management program. - 5.
+The right to receive information, philosophy, and characteristics of the patient management program, before and during treatment, and the right to refuse a recommended treatment or care plan and any limitations. - 6.
+The right to receive administration information regarding changes in, or termination of, the patient management program. - 7.
+Participate in the development and periodic revision of the plan of care. - 8.
+The right to the name and job title of all program staff members, and the right to speak with a staff member's supervisor. - 9.
+Complain without fear or reprisals about the care and services you are receiving and to have the pharmacy respond to you and if you request it, a written response. - 10.
+The right to reasonable privacy of personal health information, which may be shared with the patient management program and those entities described in the Notice of Privacy Practices and in accordance with state and federal law. - 11.
+Be informed in advance, both orally and in writing, of the charges, including payment for care/ service expected from the third parties and any charges for which the client/patient will be responsible. - 12.
+Be informed of any financial benefits when referred to an organization. - 13.
 The right to decline to participate, revoke consent, or cancel enrollment at any point in time.